 I’m absolutely terrified of birds, but even I got a tray of birdseed and got up close and personal with King Parrots and Crimson Rosellas!
 You can also go to the famous Birds of Prey show in the afternoon to see some of Australia’s beautiful owls, falcons and eagles in free flight.

-There are many short walks and full day walks in Lamington National Park and O’Reilly’s have put together a great series of track maps and guides for you to use.
+There are many short walks and full-day walks in Lamington National Park and O’Reilly’s has put together a great series of track maps and guides for you to use.
 Before heading out on a walk, stop into O’Reailly’s to grab a map and fill out the daily log to show where you’re going and your expected time of return, for safety reasons.

-The perfect way for the younger generation to have some fun, learn about the rainforest and the importance of conservation and how delicate and valuable our rainforest and bush lands are.
+The perfect way for the younger generation to have some fun, and learn about the rainforest and the importance of conservation and how delicate and valuable our rainforest and bushlands are.
 Kids can enjoy fun games, arts and crafts under the supervision of O’Reilly’s staff while parents have a little time out.

-Stop in at the alpaca farm on the drive up, grab a coffee and some alpaca fur socks, take in the stunning view at the back of the farm then feed the friendly alpacas!
+Stop in at the Mountain View Alpaca Farm on the drive up, grab a coffee and some alpaca fur socks, take in the stunning view at the back of the farm then feed the friendly alpacas!
 They’re absolutely hilarious, each with their own personality and funny little quirks and noises.
 I was laughing the entire time I was there and the coffee was great too.